LOADING ...

 The ubiquitous, Arab, shared drew up

-I turned out my and shrugged at the driver
+I out my pockets and shrugged at the driver

-" Venez! " A soft from the back seat
+" Venez! " A soft voice the back seat

-The driver lent wearily across and open the back door
+The driver lent wearily and pushed open the back door

-I stooped to look inside at the two men
+I stooped to inside at the two men there

 One besuited, bespectacled, moustached, irritated, distant,